fly-lang/fly/llvm/docs/Frontend/PerformanceTips.rst

 but can also represent dynamic frame expansion.
 When representing function scoped variables or locations, placing alloca instructions at the beginning of the entry block should be preferred.
 In particular, place them before any call instructions.
-Call instructions might get inlined and replaced with multiple basic blocks.
+Call instructions might getValue inlined and replaced with multiple basic blocks.
 The end result is that a following alloca instruction would no longer be in the entry basic block afterward.